brayano/MultivarTV/README.md

 # mbs-tv
-In this repository, we build mesh-based solutions to total variation problems.
+In this repository, we build mesh-based solutions (MBS) to total variation (TV) problems.
+More details coming soon...